MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure-secret.md

     }
     ```

-## Add the service principal as a GitHub secret
+## Add the credential as a GitHub secret

 [!INCLUDE [include](~/../articles/reusable-content/github-actions/create-secrets-service-principal.md)]